Streptozocin (Zanosar ®)

 Raised or reduced blood sugar levels

 Streptozocin may change your blood sugar levels.
 Your nurse will check your blood regularly for this.
 They may also test your urine for sugar.
 They can show you how to do this at home.

 If you have diabetes, you may need to check your blood sugar levels more often.
 Your doctor will talk to you about how to manage this.
-You may need to adjust your dose of insulin or diabetes tablets.
+You may need to change your dose of insulin or diabetes tablets.

 Your urine will also be checked every week for a build-up of protein.
 It will also be checked for four weeks after you finish your treatment.

 Streptozocin may cause changes in the way your liver works, although it will return to normal when the treatment finishes.
 You are very unlikely to notice any problems.
 Your doctor will take regular blood samples to check your liver is working properly.